-Waterfowl Identification Education
+Waterfowl Hunter Education

 A certificate from this course is required to get an access permit for select National Wildlife Refuges and state lands open to waterfowl hunting.
 While this course is not required for waterfowl hunting in general, it is recommended and of value to attend.
 This is a very challenging course that requires intensive duck identification.

-Register for a Waterfowl ID Education Course
+Register for a Waterfowl Hunter Education Course